sedelmeyer/cc-pydata/docs/tutorial.rst

     - 3.7

     # This section tells travis-ci what commands to run.
 Note that the
-    # first thing it will do is install our pipenv environment.
+    # first thing it will do is install the required pipenv
+    # environment.
     install:
     - pip install pipenv
     - pipenv install --system --deploy --ignore-pipfile